 - Hospitality training: Training to become a hospitality specialist includes 10 weeks (300 hours) of training in a simulated hotel environment.
 LifeSkills lessons include job specific training for each technical area, self-management, money management, problem solving techniques, time management, grooming, and self esteem issues.
 Job search assistance includes classes on setting personal goals, working skills, resume writing, completing applications, work ethics and interviewing skills.
 We offer a substantial computer learning center, funded by Winn-Dixie Foundation, and a Smart Classroom learning center funded by the Scheidel Foundation.

-- Tutoring to prepare for the State Certified Nursing Assistant exam: This program includes 8 weeks (240 hours) of tutoring in a simulated hospital environment.
+- Tutoring to prepare individuals to become nursing assistants: This program includes 8 weeks (240 hours) of tutoring in a simulated hospital environment.
 LifeSkills lessons include job specific training for each technical area, self-management, money management, problem solving techniques, time management, grooming, and self-esteem issues.
 Job search assistance includes classes on setting personal goals, working skills, resume writing, completing applications, work ethics and interviewing skills.
 We offer a substantial computer learning center, funded by Winn-Dixie Foundation.

 Fresh Futures Youth Program, helping more than 100 young people each year gain life skills and summer employment.
 Fresh Futures is a year-round educational and youth employment initiative for youth ages 14-19.
 The program focuses on using education and social outreach to help adolescents set healthy goals, succeed in school and work, and improve their mental and physical well-being.
 Qualifying students are placed in summer jobs, thanks to our partnerships with employers throughout the community.